adonisjs/v5-docs/content/api/database/query-builder.md

 console.log(output)
 ```

-The `toSQL` object also has `toNative` method to format the SQL query as per the database dialect in use.
+The `toSQL` object also has the `toNative` method to format the SQL query as per the database dialect in use.

 ```ts
 const output = Database